houshuang/blog/content/posts/2005-10-02-ethiopian-doctors.md

 title: Ethiopian doctors
 created_at: 2005-10-02 00:00:00 -0400
 kind: article
-tags:
+tags: development, economics, politics, publichealth
-- development
-- economics
-- politics
-- publichealth
 ---

 Just doing research for a short paper on brain drain.
 The statistics I